nadiarei/celo-js-tutorial/automated-cinema-ticket-nft-creation-celo.md

 > API is a way for two or more computer programs to communicate with each other using requests.

-> Pinata is a media management company for the builders and creators of all kinds in web3.
+> Pinata is a media management company for builders and creators of all kinds in web3.

-With pinata we can store our files as IPFS.
+With Pinata, we can store our files as IPFS.

 > IPFS is a distributed file storage protocol that allows computers all over the globe to store and serve files as part of a giant peer-to-peer network.

-First we need to register on [pinata](https://www.pinata.cloud) and generate a new key to access the api.
-Our key must have API Endpoint Access for pinFiletoIPFS and pinJSONToIPFS.
+First, we need to register on [pinata](https://www.pinata.cloud) and generate a new key to access the API.
+Our key must have an API Endpoint Access for pinFiletoIPFS and pinJSONToIPFS.

 [<p align="center"><img src="img/image3.png" width="60%"></p>][def]

-For our next steps we need only **JWT** key.
+For our next steps we need only the **JWT** key.

 ### Note.
-To send a file to pinata, it must be of the blob type, for this we need to modify previously written renderQRcode function.
+To send a file to Pinata, it must be of the blob type, for this we need to modify the previously written renderQRcode function.

 ```js
 // we added a new parameter, type of the result, by default it is blob